 In an era where big men were quite common, Sid Vicious still managed to stand out.
 Immense in stature, the real-life Sid Eudy had the personality to match.

 Sid Vicious reigned supreme in the main event scene for the majority of his wrestling career.
-To have as much success as he did, one would think that it must take a lot of passion and desire to drive him to such great heights and that would be correct.
-The twist is, the passion and desire weren’t directed at professional wrestling itself, it was simply all about money for Sid.
+To have as much success as he did, one would think that it must take a lot of passion and desire to drive him to such great heights, and that would be correct.
+The twist is, the passion and desire weren’t directed at professional wrestling itself; it was simply all about money for Sid.
 That’s what drove him.
-He didn’t have the love for the business like so many around him did, it really was all about making money for him, he tells host Sean Mooney (@SeanMooneyWho).
+He didn’t have the love for the business like so many around him did; it really was all about making money for him, he tells host Sean Mooney.

-Before going on to discuss details about his wrestling career, Sean asks Sid about his life before wrestling.
+Before going on to discuss details about his wrestling career, Sid Vicious talks about his life before wrestling.

 “I was brought up here in Arkansas,” Sid explains.
 “I was working on a farm and was actually a farmer.
 This is back in the day when farming was really good.
 I was studying to become a pilot.
 I was gonna be a crop duster at this farm I worked for, the people had like over 100,000 acres, they were a big, big farm.”

-Sid was hugely into sports and talks about his sporting background.
+Sid was hugely into sports and talked about his sporting background.

 “Memphis had started a franchise, the USFL football league, we all remember that.
-And there was a team here in Memphis called the Memphis Showboats… Well, I had tried out for that, got cut on the very last cut and I was considering going to a scholarship offer to Arkansas State to try to get a couple years of experience under my belt because I hadn’t played football since high school.”
+And there was a team here in Memphis called the Memphis Showboats.
+Well, I had tried out for that, got cut on the very last cut, and I was considering going to a scholarship offer to Arkansas State to try to get a couple of years of experience under my belt because I hadn’t played football since high school.”

 It wasn’t only football that Sid revered in the sporting world.